-Programme 2: Protection and management of surface water and quality
+Programme 2: Urban and rural water resource management

-Nitrate removal for groundwater supply to rural communities

-CSIR; University of Stellenbosch; Biostream No. 1848
+Nitrate removal for groundwater supply to rural communities CSIR; University of Stellenbosch; Biostream No. 1848

 This is a follow-up project whose main contribution will be the design criteria for a range of in situ and ex situ treatment of nitrates in groundwater.
 This provides alternatives for the specific needs of rural communities.
 The project investigates applicable identification systems in specific circumstances (i.e. rural communities, town water supply and stock watering, etc.).